aciliketcap/interview-questions/technical.md

 ## SysAdmin
 ### General
  * Do you take backups of configuration files before modifying them?
 (Of course you can't ask this directly, just give a task and observe.)
+ * How do you list users in a group in Linux?